leeshinil/SmartWatchArduinoAndroid/README.md

 # SmartWatchArduinoAndroid

-smartwatch uing arduino and andriod studio
+smartwatch using arduino and andriod studio